Biography of David Livingstone

 David Livingstone was a Victorian explorer of Africa.

 19th March 1813, Blantyre, Lanarkshire, Scotland.

 David Livingstone was one of seven children of Neil and Agnes Livingstone and reared in a single room at the top of a tenement building for the workers at H. Montieth’s cotton factory.
 Neil was a Sunday School teacher and a teetotaler and handed out Christian tracts wherever her went.

-1832: He read the “Philosophy of a Future State” by Thomas Dick, a church minister, science teacher and amateur astronomer.
+1832: Livingstone reads the “Philosophy of a Future State” by Thomas Dick, a church minister, science teacher and amateur astronomer.
 His father had been deeply suspicious of science books as being unchristian but this work gave the reasoning he needed to reconcile science with his faith.

-1837: First dealings with the London Missionary Society in Essex.
+1837: He has his first dealings with the London Missionary Society in Essex.

 1838: Livingstone starts working for the London Missionary Society.

-1840: Moves to London to further his medical studies.
-Meets Robert Moffat who tells him about Africa and persuades him that is where his future lies and not China or the West Indies.
+1840: He moves to London to further his medical studies.
+He meets Robert Moffat who tells him about Africa and persuades him that is where his future lies and not China or the West Indies.
 After passing his exams he is ordained as a missionary.

-1841: Arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.
+1841: He arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.

 1842: Goes on two long journeys from Kuruman.